-Function Category Contractor Response and tested to ensure awareness of anomalous events.
-RESPOND (RS) Response Planning (RS.RP): Response processes and procedures are executed and maintained, to ensure response to detected cybersecurity incidents.
-Communications (RS.CO): Response activities are coordinated with internal and external stakeholders (e.g. external support from law enforcement agencies).
-Analysis (RS.AN): Analysis is conducted to ensure effective response and support recovery activities.
-Mitigation (RS.MI): Activities are performed to prevent expansion of an event, mitigate its effects, and resolve the incident.
-Improvements (RS.IM): Organizational response activities are improved by incorporating lessons learned from current and previous detection/response activities.
-RECOVER (RC) Recovery Planning (RC.RP): Recovery processes and procedures are executed and maintained to ensure restoration of systems or assets affected by cybersecurity incidents.
-Improvements (RC.IM): Recovery planning and processes are improved by incorporating lessons learned into future activities.
-Communications (RC.CO): Restoration activities are coordinated with internal and external parties (e.g. coordinating centers, Internet Service Providers, owners of attacking systems, victims, other CSIRTs, and vendors).
+Function Category Contractor Response RESPOND (RS) and tested to ensure awareness of anomalous events.
+Entourage delegates security its security scanning and alerts to third-party vendors.
+These services automatically incorporate assessments and updates.
+Response Planning (RS.RP): Response processes and procedures are executed and maintained, to ensure response to detected cybersecurity incidents.
+Entourage will have incident response plans to ensure the resilience of services and technologies critical to its operations These response and recovery plans will be implemented, managed, and executed primarily by the Web Team Communications (RS.CO): Response activities are coordinated with internal and external stakeholders (e.g. external support from law enforcement agencies).
+Employees must be aware of response protocol and must know their responsibilities in all stages of the incident response.
+Involved parties will coordinate with customers and stakeholders as needed Analysis (RS.AN): Analysis is conducted to ensure effective response and support recovery activities.
+All indicators of potential incidents will be properly investigated.
+After obtaining relevant information the incident impact is understood and an action is taken based on its impact Mitigation (RS.MI): Activities are performed to prevent expansion of an event, mitigate its effects, and resolve the incident.
+All new issues will be documented appropriately and addressed.
+The goal of incident response plans, regardless of impact, will be to contain and mitigate incidents RECOVER (RC) Improvements (RS.IM): Organizational response activities are improved by incorporating lessons learned from current and previous detection/response activities.
+Incident information will be stored, categorized, and analyzed for potential response improvements.
+These plans will be continuously tested and improved as part of their management by the Web Development Team Recovery Planning (RC.RP): Recovery processes and procedures are executed and maintained to ensure restoration of systems or assets affected by cybersecurity incidents.
+After incidents are mitigated and/or contained, incident recovery plans will go into effect Improvements (RC.IM): Recovery planning and processes are improved by incorporating lessons learned into future activities.
+These plans will be continuously tested and improved as part of their management by the Web Development Team Communications (RC.CO): Restoration activities are coordinated with internal and external parties (e.g. coordinating centers, Internet Service Providers, owners of attacking systems, victims, other CSIRTs, and vendors).
+During the execution of recovery plan customers and stakeholders must be informed of possible system downage.
+Public relation damage must be addressed to preserve reputation